Discover more from The Retroist

 While walking to work this morning, I was stunned to spot 3 people walking down the street wearing Members Only jackets.
 They were not bunched together, but individuals.
 This got me thinking about the classic line of jackets that had up until recently functioned mostly as a fashion punchline.

 The Members Only brand of clothing really took off in the 1980s.
 But the line stretched all the way back to 1975.
 They were just another clothing line until Europe Craft Import pushed them hard into the US market in 1980.
 The rest is history.

 Throughout the 80s you could not walk down a busy street without at least spotting one of their classic, Racer Jackets.
-Featuring straps aplenty and narrow epaulettes, the members only jacket grew to ubiquity and then like so many products was crushed under the weight of their own success.
+Featuring straps aplenty and narrow epaulets, the Members Only jacket grew to ubiquity and then like so many products were crushed under the weight of their own success.

 But now it seems Members Only Jackets have made a comeback.
 The ones appearing on the street are just the tip of the iceberg.